TeodorKoynov/TeodorKoynov/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on improving my skills
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Web
 - 📫 How to reach me: hard
 - ⚡ Fun fact: I am a noobie
 <!--